Paruchuri Gopala Krishna: Television

-Dr. Gopala Krishna contributed his services to television as a host, co-host, actor, writer, and director.
+Gopala Krishna contributed his services to television as a host, co-host, actor, writer, and director.
 He hosted the Gemini TV reality show Chilaka Gorinka in 1996.
 He then hosted 200 episodes of Praja Vedika—a Gemini TV talk show from 2008 to 2013.
 He also co-hosted the Maa TV reality show Andhamina Jeevitham in 2015 and the Maa TV reality show Samsaram oka Chadarangam in 2016.

 In 2001, he scripted Mattimanishi, an ETV tele serial for Sri.
 Akkineni Nageswara Rao.
 In 2013, he directed Sati Savitri, an ETV mythological tele film.
 In the year 2004, he acted in Thulabharam, a ZEE Telugu tele film and in 2013 he acted as Neelakanta Sastri in Yogi Vemana historical serial which telecasted in ABN.

 Mentor

-Dr. Gopala Krishna always had a passion for teaching and continues to be an Hon.
+Gopala Krishna always had a passion for teaching and continues to be an Hon.
 Professor and has conducted screenplay classes at Potti Sreeramulu Telugu University, Telugu Cine Writers Association and Telugu Film Directors Association since 2008.